shazzad-hasan/netflix-content-trends/README.md

 ## Viewer Preferences Analysis
 -- Problem: Analyze viewer preferences
 -- Query: Find genres and ratings of shows and movies with their release years to identify trends over time

+## Content Localization Strategy
+-- Analyzing content and marketing strategies for specific contries -- Query: Identify most common genres and type of shows/movies for each specific countries